Introduction¶

 Musikkvitenskap: Introduksjon og Perspektiver: Even Ruud (2005), Oslo: Universitetsforlaget.
 An introductory Norwegian textbook covering key perspectives and approaches in musicology.

 Musikk og Bevegelse: Alexander Refsum Jensenius (2009), Oslo: Unipub.
-A Norwegian book exploring the relationship between music and movement.
+A Norwegian book exploring the relationship between music and body movement.

 Lydlandskap: Om Bruk og Misbruk av Musikk: Even Ruud (2005), Bergen: Fagbokforlaget.
 A Norwegian book discussing the use and misuse of music in various contexts.